English Machine Reading Comprehension Datasets: A Survey

-We distinguish cloze multiple choice datasets from other multiple choice datasets.
+\begin{examples} \item \textbf{P:} \textit{It was Jessie Bear's birthday.
+She ...} \textbf{Q:} \textit{Who was having a birthday?} \textbf{AC:} \textit{(A) Jessie Bear (B) no one (C) Lion (D) Tiger} \textbf{A:} A \end{examples} We distinguish cloze multiple choice datasets from other multiple choice datasets.
 The difference is the form of question: in the cloze datasets, the answer is a missing part of the question context and, combined together, they form a grammatically correct sentence, whereas for other multiple choice datasets, the question has no missing words.